AlexLieb83/Poke-Pics/README.md

 # Poke-Pics

 A web app to see Pokemon.
+Go to the link below, type in the name of your favorite (or least favorite) Pokemon and see them and some stats about them!

 <strong>Live Demo:</strong> https://pokemonpics.netlify.app/